 Movement of dentists across borders

 There is no significant movement of dentists from the CR to its neighbouring countries.
-The figure of leaving dentists is similar to the figure of dentists coming from abroad approximately 22 dentists a year enter from other countries and a similar number of Czech dentists receive a "good-standing" certificate for working abroad.
+Approximately 30 dentists a year enter from other countries and a similar number of Czech dentists receive a "good-standing" certificate for working abroad.

 Specialists